 - A socket no longer holds plugs in place

 - A warm switch plate or outlet fixture

 - Recurring blown fuses during use

 If you experience any of these problems, call a professional for an immediate inspection.

-The NEC requirements are extremely helpful to homeowners and emphasize convenience as well as safety.
+The NEC requirements are extremely helpful to homeowners.
+Not only that, but they also emphasize convenience and safety.
 Homes in the US must be designed with receptacle outlets placed no more than six feet, measured horizontally, away from any point in a room (hallways are exempt).
 There are many other dwelling unit receptacle requirements, which should be investigated before a major remodeling project.